 The Stropping Board (above) was made to allow customers to try our stropping materials.
 A cleat (narrow strip of wood) attached to the bottom of the board catches on the far side of a workbench to hold it in place.
 This is device is easily fabricated and need only be large enough to hold a single strop.

-Application note: For the Viridian and Titanium Gold, peel away 1/2 to 3/4 in. of paper from the end of the tube and apply it to the honing surface like a crayon.
+Application note: For the Titanium Gold, peel away 1/2 to 3/4 in. of paper from the end of the tube and apply it to the honing surface like a crayon.
 On the first application only, it may help the compound adhere better by applying a thin film of mineral oil (baby oil) with your fingers. - Never do this to a moving surface such as a buffing wheel that is turning.